Rickyc14/Web_development/README.md

 password: demokey
 ```
 <br>
-Once users are logged on, they can post articles on the site and read pre-existing placeholder articles. <br><br>
+Once users are logged on they can post articles on the site and read pre-existing placeholder articles. <br><br>

 * [Link to website](https://glacial-savannah-18161.herokuapp.com/)